 "I was feeling lonely but then I met the love of my life!
 Life's good for now."

+"It would be nice to have more contacts with the people here.
+But will they stop seeing us as a problem?"

+EU PUBLIC

-SUNIL "People sometimes stare at me and even make racist comments.
-Will they really want to build relationships with immigrants?"
-EU PUBLIC "It's not always true what the media say about migrants.
-Many are hardworking people, worried about the same things as we are." →20 Living on the margins Some neighbourhoods are becoming more attractive and there is a mix of native and immigrant population.
+"It's not always true what the media say about migrants.
+Many are hardworking people, worried about the same things as we are." →20

+Living on the margins

+Some neighbourhoods are becoming more attractive and there is a mix of native and immigrant population.
 But poorer migrants had to move to cheaper areas with bad reputation for poverty and crime.
 There are few contacts between migrants and locals in these places.
 It's hard to find a job with such an address.

+17A

-17A What is your priority?
+What is your priority?

+17B

-17B Language, work and better relations Ahmed is happy to get a job.
-Sunil imagines future for his family in the city.
-Yulia is trying to fit in but is worried about keeping her job.
+Language, work and better relations

+Ahmed is happy to get a job.
+Yasmine imagines future for her family in the city.
+Femi is trying to fit in but is worried about keeping his job.

 EU society is becoming more open.
 The city has invested in integration through courses and employment support.
 It is not always possible to match jobs with migrants' skills and make full use of their potential.
 Many locals appreciate migrants' efforts to learn the language and find work.
 Relations are improving.

+S FEMI

+AHMED

+for job interviews."

+"I don't like this.
+What if they start checking papers?"

+"I feel a bit safer, but also less welcome.
+When employers see

+my address, they don't invite me

 You decided to improve security in the parts where many recent immigrants live.

-AHMED "I feel a bit safer, but also less welcome.
-When employers see my address, they don't invite me for job interviews."
-YULIA "I don't like this.
-What if they start checking papers?"
-SUNIL "This is good news.
+YASMINE

+"This is good news.
 I often get back from work late and don't always feel safe."

+EU PUBLIC

-EU PUBLIC "Something is being done about crime in this city.
+"Something is being done about crime in this city.
 But is this really going to solve the problems in those neighbourhoods?" →21